-Morgan Township, OH
+Morgan Township, Ohio

 Morgan Township is named after General Daniel Morgan, a Welsh officer during the American Revolutionary War.